ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 Signing Commits
 ~~~~~~~~~~~~~~~
 To verify that some code changes were actually made by you, signing the commit
 is required.
-To do so, you will need generate a ``GPG`` key, associate it with
+To do so, you will need to generate a ``GPG`` key, associate it with
 ``GitHub`` and specify it in your ``Git`` :ref:`Configuration`.

 The whole process is explained in the ``GitHub`` documentation chapter `Verify